ghanalk1/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer
 This is a Algorithm Visualizing Project using Bubble Sort and Merge Sort.
-It is coded in Python.
+It's made using Tkinter library in Python.